 Read Clair’s story in his own words from the first edition of his book

 As it does, life took a few unexpected turns over the last decade.
 Some of them wonderful like my daughter, Sophia, who was born in the spring of 2004.
 Understandably everything slowed down and my focus changed to our new little family.

 Some turns led down bumpier paths.
 Sadly, Daddy’s life journey ended way too soon on December 29, 2006, at age 69.
-He had battled colon cancer for two year.
-At first I didn’t think I would even be able to massage people again much less carry on our mission.
+He had battled colon cancer for two years.
+At first, I didn’t think I would even be able to massage people again much less carry on our mission.
 People in pain kept calling though and I found great solace in helping them.
 Thankfully, more joy came when our second daughter, Nora, was born in 2007.
-Eventually I was able to return to teaching without Dad.
+Eventually, I was able to return to teaching without Dad.

 In 2013, the all-new third edition of The Trigger Point Therapy Workbook was released.

 It’s can be found in most bookstores, in paperback or e-book version on Amazon.com and is available internationally in 18 different languages.
 It is studied in massage therapy schools nationwide.
 People all over the world have found lasting relief from chronic pain using our self-treatment methods.

 I have had a massage therapy practice in Louisville, Kentucky since 2001 specializing in treating all types of chronic and acute pain.
 The techniques I use most fall under the categories of myofascial trigger point therapy, neuromuscular therapy and orthopedic massage therapy.

 In June 2013, I opened a new clinic, New Day Myopain Center LLC where we offer problem solving, non-invasive, drug-free solutions for pain.
 We also provide continuing education workshops for professionals as well as self-treatment classes for regular folks in pain (make this a link).
 It is possible to be pain-free even after decades in pain.